dgroomes/web-playground/browser-extensions/README.md

 * DONE How can we include the JavaScript source code to avoid `Uncaught ReferenceError: getHeaderText is not defined`?
 * Look into "browser actions" instead of what I'm doing, which is a custom popup HTML document.
-* Add message passing.
+* DONE Add message passing.
 I think message passing is a pretty important tool in extension design.

 ## Reference